intarchboard/network-quality-workshop-report/README.txt

        QoE.
 However, metrics are lacking to support this statement directly.

-Hardaker & Shapira       Expires 21 August 2022                [Page 18]

-Internet-Draft                    title                    February 2022

-6.3.
+5.3.
 Problem statements and concerns

    1. Latency mean and medians are distractions from better measurements.